 An HE SST non-AP STA(#22150) may include a Channel Switch Timing element in (Re-)Association Request frames it transmits to an HE SST AP to indicate the time required by the STA to switch between different subchannels.
 The received channel switch time informs the HE SST AP of the duration of time that the HE SST non-AP STA(#22150) might not be available to receive frames before the TWT start time and after the end of the trigger-enabled TWT SP.

-NOTE—An HE SST STA in PS mode is not required to move to the primary channel after the end of the trigger-enabled TWT SP.
+NOTE—An HE SST non-AP STA in PS mode is not required to move to the primary channel after the end of the trigger-enabled TWT SP. (#24436, 24437)

 9.2.4.6a.2 OM Control